 - Gorgonzola

 The blue-marble gorgonzola is typically a semi-hard cow’s milk cheese from Italy.
-But, you can also find other varieties: soft, aged and sweet.
+But you can also find soft, aged, and sweet varieties.

 Unlike many other hard kinds of cheese, the crumbly gorgonzola quickly melts.